MetOffice/CSET/docs/source/background/why-cset.rst

 regridding are provided to reduce duplication of effort.

-CSET provides a legacy for user-developed evaluation methods and diagnostics to be shared and documented, with well-defined working practices and review processes :doc:`/contributing/index` to ensure best practice for evaluation and verification linked to convective- and turbulence-scale model configurations.
+CSET provides a legacy for user-developed evaluation methods and diagnostics to be shared and documented, with :doc:`well-defined working practices and review processes</contributing/index>` to ensure best practice for evaluation and verification linked to convective- and turbulence-scale model configurations.
 Therefore, it provides many benefits in reproducibility, portability, accessibility, maintainability, and quality assurance.
 By contributing newly